TobiaszCudnik/demo-distributed-exchange/README.md

-PoC of a distributed crypto exchange using the Grenache RCP framework as a part of an interview process with Bitfinex.
+PoC of a distributed crypto exchange using the Grenache RCP framework as a part of an interview process with Bitfinex (2020).

 ## Run